Simulation-Based Anesthesia Training

 Please review the important policy information below.

-The Center for Medical Simulation accepts payment by credit card, wire transfer, money order or cashier’s check in U.S. dollars.
+The Center for Medical Simulation accepts payment by credit card, ACH payment, wire transfer, or cashier’s check in U.S. dollars.
 Personal checks are not accepted.
 You will be receiving an invoice via email, no paper invoices are issued.
 Your payment is due immediately upon receipt.

 If you have any questions regarding pricing or our policies, please Contact Us.